magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 ## JS UI components debugging {#comp_debug}
-This section describes how to define what UI components are involved for a particular page generation and what data they use.
+This section describes how to define what UI components are used on a particular page and what data they use.

-To define the UI components used on a page, you can analyze the page source a browser plug-in, like Knockout JS context debugger, or the .
-Both approached are described further.
+To define the UI components used on a page, you can use browser built-in developer tools, or install addiotionally a plugin, for example Knockout JS context debugger for Google Chrome.

+**Note**: the similar plugins might exist for other browsers.

 ### Debug using browser built-in tools
 1. Open the required page in browser
 2. Select to view the page source.
 3. Search for `data-bind="scope:`.
 The string after `scope` is the full name of the component.
-5. Open developers tools and in the console tab run `require('uiRegistry').get('<component_component.name')`.
+5. Open developers tools and in the console tab run `require('uiRegistry').get('<full_component_name>')`.
 Where `<full_component_name>` is the name you defined on the previous step.

-6. View the name and the configuration of the UI component instance.

-Alternatively, on the step 4, copy the content of the `<script></script>` tag to the json viewer/formatter and view the the name and the configuration of the UI component instance.
+The name and the configuration of the UI component instance is displayed once the command is executed.

 ### Debug using a Google Chrome plug-in

 1. Install the Knockout JS context debugger for Google Chrome.
 2. Open the required page in Chrome.
-3. Point to the requiered element on the page, right-click and select Inspect Element.
+3. Point to the requiered element on the page, right-click and select **Inspect Element**.
 The developer tools panel opens.
-4. In the right column of the panel, click the Knockout context tab.
+4. In the right column of the panel, click the **Knockout context** tab.
 The tab displays the name and the configuration of the UI component instance.

-<p class="q">illustration</p>